lithops-cloud/lithops/runtime/azure_containers/README.md

     fexec = lithops.FunctionExecutor(runtime='myaccount/lithops-ca-custom-v312:01')
     ```

-    *NOTE: In this previous example shows how to build a Docker image based on Python 3.12, this means that now you also need Python 3.12 in the client machine.*
+    *Note: if you build a Docker image based on Python 3.12, your client should also run Python 3.12.*

 2. **Use an already built runtime from a public repository**